HIV Prevention Training

 Foundations of Testing and Navigation (FTN) Update – This training provides experienced HIV contractors with updates to combination prevention methods, home HIV testing processes, and strategies to mitigate unconscious bias.
 Participants will also have the opportunity to review the status-neutral continuum and rewrite the HIV testing Conversation Guide.

 Hepatitis C (HCV) Training – Providers who offer HCV testing must complete this course within one year of employment.

 STD 101: What You Need to Know – Required within one year of employment for those unfamiliar with STDs.
 Sexually transmitted diseases are very common in the United States, yet many staff new to healthcare do not have a good understanding of the different causes and treatments.
 This interactive, easy-to-understand course offers an overview of the most common STDs: chlamydia, gonorrhea, trichomoniasis, syphilis, herpes, HPV, and HIV.

 Funded Activity Training (ARTAS, CLEAR, etc.) – Strongly recommended staff successful complete a training on the specific intervention (number of days will vary) within one year of employment.
 There are interventions that do not have training regularly scheduled in Texas for the specific intervention.
 Contact the Capacity Building Consultant for help.
 Contact your Prevention Consultant for special considerations (i.e., out-of-state trainings, part-time staff or volunteers, etc.).

-Motivational Interviewing (MI) – Highly recommended within the first year of employment. if MI training was never completed in the past, (college or other classroom training).
+Advanced Motivational Interviewing (AMI) – Highly recommended within the first year of employment.
 Classroom training is preferred.
-MI is a counseling method that helps people resolve ambivalent feelings and insecurities to find the internal motivation they need to change their behavior.
+AMI is a counseling method that helps people resolve ambivalent feelings and insecurities to find the internal motivation they need to change their behavior.
 It is a practical, empathetic, and short-term process that takes into consideration how difficult it is to make life changes.